VilleKrumlinde/zgameeditor/Docs/ZApplication.md

 @dd Load a ICO-file to this property for customizing the application icon of the generated EXE file.
 Note: The icon is only inserted in compressed Windows EXE files, not for other platforms.

 @dt PreviewClearColor
-@dd Choose which color to use as a background in the preview-window of the designer.
+@dd Choose which color to use as a background in the @ref PreviewWindow of the designer.
 Available in designer only.

 @dt @anchor ZApplicationAndroidPackageName AndroidPackageName
 @dd A unique name of Android application placed to AndroidManifest.xml file as `manifest.package` attribute.
 See [Android developer's page](http://developer.android.com/guide/topics/manifest/manifest-element.html#package) for details.